pupeno/free-form/README.md

 ## Changelog

+### v0.4.1 - 2016-10-25
+- Added the sources directory to the project.clj so that the library is correctly packaged.

 ### v0.4.0 - 2016-10-24
 - Tested Free-form with re-frame 0.8.0 and Reagent 0.6.0.
 - Allow marking a field as invalid when another one is invalid with :extra-keys.